-Creamy, decadent and addictive are the words I would use to describe my latest recipe!
-If you’re a fan of pecan pie you are going to love this!
+Creamy, decadent and addictive are the words I would use to describe my latest recipe for pecan butter!
+If you’re a fan of pecan pie you are going to love this nut butter!

 I confess to demolishing the best part of the first jar of this in a couple of days…my tummy isn’t too impressed but my endorphins are flying!